Home » London » London Dungeon tickets

 Best time to visit London Dungeon

-If you want to avoid the crowd, you must be at the London Dungeon around 11 am, as soon as they open for the day.
+The best time to visit the London Dungeon is around 11 am when they open for the day.

-The next quieter time of the day is around 4 pm, just before they close for the day.
+The next best time is around 4 pm, just before their closing hours.

-Tip: Purchase tickets in advance to guarantee your entry during peak times such as weekends, bank holidays, summer holidays, and school half-term periods.
+Tip: Purchase tickets in advance to guarantee your entry during peak times such as weekends, bank holidays, summer holidays, and school holidays.

 Important: If you need to leave the attraction at any time, speak to one of the actors in the show, and they will arrange for someone to help you.